Committee Chair – Ellen Wheeler

 How to Get Involved

 Interested in getting involved?
 Our Education Committee meets locally for lunch on the fourth Monday of the month in May, June, August, October, January, and March.
-If you’d like to join us, please email Ellen and she’ll put you on the email list for the next meeting agenda and location.
+If you’d like to join us, please email [email protected] and you will be put on the email list for the next meeting agenda and location.